 This setting also allows patients to focus on nothing but recovery.
 As a result, inpatient centers usually boast higher success rates compared to an outpatient treatment program.

 However, this extra assistance does come at a price and is often more expensive than outpatient treatment options.
 Not everyone can afford an inpatient drug rehab.
-At Northbound Treatment, we accept many different insurance plans at our inpatient facility, and chances are, your insurance may help cover some or all of your treatment.
+At Northbound Treatment in Orange County, CA, we accept many different insurance plans at our inpatient facility, and chances are, your insurance may help cover some or all of your treatment.
 Contact us today to learn more about your specific insurance.

 An outpatient center works best for individuals with a mild addiction.
 They are also ideal for those who have a reliable support system back home and whose environment doesn’t encourage substance abuse.